CAAREN-engineering/CMP2/README.md

 Because we are now taking disruptive action, additional headroom over and above what is (probably) already in the peeringDB is added.

-#### A note on syntax:
+#### A note on Junos syntax:
+Confusingly, the teardeown configuration is not a prefix count at which the router will teardown the BGP session.
-Confusingly, the teardeown configuration is a percentage of the maximum number of prefixes at which the router will start logging.
+Rather, it is a percentage of the maximum number of prefixes at which the router will start logging.

 For example:
 ```